 Do you love boats?
-There are lots of fun boats you can enjoy on a lake, such as paddleboats, canoes and kayaks.
-It can also be a lot of fun to stay on a houseboat on vacation or to water ski behind a speed boat.
+There are lots of fun boats you can enjoy on a lake, such as paddleboats, canoes, and kayaks.
+It can also be a lot of fun to stay on a houseboat during vacation or to water ski behind a speed boat.

 Some boats are used mainly for work, though.
 Have you ever seen those long, flat boats that carry large loads slowly down the river?
 Those are called barges, and they perform an important function in moving many types of goods from one place to another.

 Long ago, before good roads and reliable automobile transportation had been invented, rivers were the highways of the world.
 The flowing waters allowed people to travel and transport goods easily.
 Barges declined in popularity with the building of extensive railroad systems.

 Large, flat-bottomed boats were created to move large, heavy loads of supplies.
 Today, some barges have engines that propel them up and down rivers, while others must be pushed or pulled by tow boats that most people call tugboats.